vilaca/UrlShortener/README.md

 Get the latest version
 ======================

-The current stable version is [v0.1.0](https://github.com/vilaca/UrlShortener/releases/tag/v0.1.0).
+The stable version used in production at http://go2.pt is [v0.1.0](https://github.com/vilaca/UrlShortener/releases/tag/v0.1.0).

 How to customize the instalation